crepefan/crepemacs.d/README.md

 - `init-javascript.el`: Node and prettier (Language server is installed when lsp is first ran, make sure to pick ts-ls)
 - `init-c.el`: clang and ccls
 - `init-org.el`: Latex
+- `init-cmake.el`: CMake and cmake-language-server (installed from pip)

 ## Adding modules